 What you will need?

-This mic requires:
+This mic requires the following:

 - XLR cable(s).